MarkLifes/TaskInBUPT/README.md

 # TaskInBUPT

-This repository is a container for the tasks of classes.
+This repository is a container for the tasks of classes in _Beijing University of Posts and Telecommunications_.